 For some parents and professionals, the default approach is to only use interventions that are absolutely needed.
 After all, any intervention comes with some risks, as well as adding cost and effort to a situation that already demands much of our effort, time and money.
 For these individuals, numbing creams seem unnecessary; the answer to “why bother?” becomes “don’t bother”.

 However, in considering whether to use a topical anesthetic, we would encourage you to look at your family’s emotional needs, too.
 Does your child get worked up when it’s time for a set change?
 Could she be stuffing down feelings of fear that are building a negative association with set changes, and with diabetes overall?
 If not, then you don’t need to worry about fixing something that’s not broken.
 However, if you or your child are resistant to set changes, numbing creams may be a helpful solution.

-Sometimes we, as parents, become dulled to our kid’s pain… because we know the procedure is necessary, we just want them to “buck up” and get it over with.
+Sometimes health care providers and parents become dulled to children’s pain… because we know the procedure is necessary, we just want them to “buck up” and get it over with.
 But our family strategy is: if you can avoid the pain, then why not do so?

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.

 This material has been developed from sources that we believe are accurate, however, as the field of medicine (in particular as it applies to diabetes) is rapidly evolving, the information should not be relied upon, as it is designed for informational purposes only.
 It should not be used in place of medical advice, instruction and/or treatment.
 If you have specific questions, please consult your doctor or appropriate health care professional.